Convenience Stores: How To Sell Your New Product To C-Store Retailers and Distributors

 The fastest way to sell your product to thousands of c-stores, is to use an established wholesaler, distributor or buying group.

 You need to leverage their relationships to place your product in the retail accounts they are currently servicing.

 There are broad line distributors such as Mclanes and Core-Mark that specialize in delivering various products to c-stores.

-DSD beverage distributors are considered the best distributors to go to market with for a new beverage product because a new beverage needs to be properly merchandised in a retail account.
+DSD beverage distributors are considered the best distributors to go to market when you have a new beverage product because a new beverage needs to be properly merchandised in a retail account.

-Beer Distributors are experts at delivering beverages to c-stores and their in-store execution is amazing.
+Beer Distributors are experts at delivering beverages to c-stores and their in-store merchandising is top of the line.